uprtcl/js-uprtcl/modules/documents/README.md

 This cortex module implements patterns, services and lenses to interact with document-like objects.

-> Note: this module is best used with `@uprtcl/common` and using the uprtcl module to handle updating the documents.
+> Note: this module is best used with `@uprtcl/evees` and using the evees module to handle updating the documents.

 ## Dependencies